Who’s ready for lessons?

 How much do they cost?

-Lessons for all ages are $25 each.
+Drop-in lessons for all ages are $30 each.
+There are discounts for purchasing lessons in blocks of 4, 8, or 20.
 You can buy a lesson card at the front desk, or online through our membership system.
-Usually you will pay for a block of 4 lessons.
 We keep lessons recorded electronically so you don’t have to worry about losing your lesson card.
-Prepaid lessons expire after 1 year.
+Prepaid lessons expire 1 year after purchase.

 Lessons can be scheduled individually through our membership system, or we can reserve a regular day and time for you.
 In either case, if you need to cancel a scheduled lesson, please let us know at least 24 hours in advance.
 If you cancel with shorter notice or do not show up for your appointment, you may be charged for the lesson.